WAKING AT 2–3 AM

 • A rush of adrenaline that wakes them instantly

-These episodes often occur during lighter stages of sleep, which commonly coincide with the 2–3 AM window.
+These episodes commonly occur during lighter stages of sleep, which often coincide with the 2–3 AM window.

-Lyme disease insomnia isn’t just about waking up—it’s about the difficulty returning to sleep afterward.
+Insomnia in Lyme disease is not simply about waking up — it is often about difficulty returning to sleep afterward.

-Lyme disease often sensitizes the nervous system, lowering the threshold for reacting to internal changes.
-Hormonal fluctuations that would go unnoticed in healthy individuals can feel overwhelming.
-Metabolic shifts that usually pass quietly can push the brain into alertness.
+Lyme disease may sensitize the nervous system, lowering the threshold for reacting to internal physiologic changes.
+Hormonal fluctuations or metabolic shifts that would normally go unnoticed can instead trigger prolonged alertness.

-Returning to sleep becomes difficult because of underlying inflammation, autonomic imbalance, and heightened nervous-system reactivity.
+Returning to sleep becomes difficult because of ongoing autonomic imbalance, heightened nervous-system reactivity, and inflammatory stress.

-Many patients notice their Lyme disease insomnia worsens during flares, Herxheimer reactions, periods of stress, menstrual cycles, or weather changes—all of which influence autonomic and inflammatory stability.
+Many patients notice worsening insomnia during flares, Herxheimer reactions, menstrual cycles, periods of stress, or weather changes — all of which may affect autonomic stability.

 Other Causes Clinicians Evaluate

-Although early-morning waking is common in Lyme disease, clinicians typically evaluate for other contributors:
+Although early-morning waking is common in Lyme disease, clinicians also evaluate for other contributors:

 • Sleep apnea